rodekruis/DEH-Admin-Manual/README.md

 Whatsapp templates serve two primary purposes: for agents sending messages in conversations that have been inactive for 24 hours (WhatsApp/Meta policy does not allow an agent to send self-written messages after this period), or when a standardized message is to be send out.

 Steps:
-1. Go to Twilio Console (make sure you are in the correct account)
+1. Go to EspoCRM
-2. Messaging
-3. Content Editor
-4. Create new
-5. Template Name should be something logic including language (for example: start_conversation_dutch)
-6. Select Template Language
-7. Select Content Type should be ‘Text’
-8. Click Create
-9. In Body, type your template (please keep in mind [WhatsApp template rules](https://developers.facebook.com/docs/whatsapp/message-templates/guidelines/))
-10. Click ‘Save and submit for WhatsApp approval’
-11. Wait until approved (usually under a minute and you will probably get a confirmation email)
-12. Add WhatsApp template as Canned Response in EspoCRM so that every user can find and use this
-13. Refresh Twilio Flex and then the templates are visible in the Canned Responses
+2. Go to Template Messages
+3. Add a new Template Message and select WhatsApp template checkbox
+4. Save and wait a few minutes for it being approved by Meta.
+5. Click the Sync button and refresh the screen to see if the status has change to approved

 ## Troubleshooting guidelines
 The following websites are great resources to troubleshoot different areas: